aaajain/python-learning-project/README.md

 2. Open cmd and type following command:- pip freeze > requirements.txt
 3. It will create requirement.txt file with your latest added dependencies
-4. Then checkin(push) requirement.txt file
+4. Then checkin(push) requirements.txt file